Easy-to-clean, interchangeable plates make both waffles and sandwiches. Stores upright, saving space on the counter or in the cabinet.

 Every good sandwich maker should have nonstick plates.
 Although many take it for granted that their sandwich maker will have a nonstick coating, this isn't always the case.
 To avoid having to pry your sandwiches away from the plates, potentially ruining them in the process (not to mention making cleanup a nightmare) make sure yours features quality, nonstick plates.

 The difficulty of cleaning your sandwich maker is likely to have a direct impact on how often you use it.
-No one looks forward to cleaning up crusty, greasy cheese buildup, and if it happens to make its way into hard to reach crevices, cleanup takes on a whole new level of difficulty.
-A good, nonstick surface is non-negotiable for most, and removable plates will allow you to thoroughly clean your sandwich maker.
+No one looks forward to cleaning up crusty, greasy cheese buildup, and if it happens to make its way into hard-to-reach crevices, cleanup takes on a whole new level of difficulty.
+A good, nonstick surface is non-negotiable for most, and removable plates will allow you to clean your sandwich maker thoroughly.
 In the absence of removable plates, height-adjustable floating hinges will not only cause less mess through even weight distribution, but will allow for better reach when cleaning as well.

 If all you really need is a sandwich maker that can deliver warm, well-toasted golden sandwiches, a standard variety will get the job done.
 However, if you prefer a versatile option that can serve as more than just a sandwich maker, delve a little deeper to find out its full range of features.
-Does it only offer sandwich and waffle-making capabilities, or can it grill a variety of meats and veggies as well?
+Does it only offer sandwich and waffle-making capabilities, or can it also grill a variety of meats and veggies?